 As many scientists and salmon managers have noted, variations in marine survival of salmon often correspond with periods of alternating cold and warm ocean conditions.
 For example, cold conditions are generally good for Chinook (Oncorhynchus tshawytscha) and coho (O. kisutch) salmon, whereas warm conditions are not.

-Figure 5 shows monthly PDO values vs. monthly average sea surface temperatures at Buoy 46050 from 1996 to present.
+Figure TA-01 shows monthly PDO values and monthly average sea surface temperatures (SST) at Buoy 46050 from 1996 to present.
 This is the period during which we have been measuring local ocean conditions.

 Correspondence between the PDO and local temperature anomalies is very high.
 For example, the 4 years of negative PDO values from late 1998 until late 2002 closely match the negative SST anomalies measured off Newport.
 Timing of the positive PDO values also matches that of the positive SST anomalies.